 they do so because they are pregnant and don't want to be.
 Preventing

-unwanted pregnancies will reduce the number of abortions.
+unwanted pregnancies would reduce the number of abortions.
 However, this requires

 either the use of contraception, or the practice of abstinence.
 The latter has

 not proven to be particularly effective.
-Abstinence programs in schools do
+Abstinence-only programs in schools do

 appear to delay teens' first sexual experience slightly.
 However, when they do